stealthpockets/SpecialtyOneDeniseApproved/memory-bank/progress.md

 - **Performance Audit**: Page load speed optimization
 - **Security Review**: Form validation and XSS protection

+## Scheduled Publishing (Supabase cron.job)

+- The following feature is **not yet enabled** due to lack of superuser privileges on Supabase Cloud:
+    - Scheduled publishing via `cron.job` (for market_reports, insights, testimonials)
+    - Migration statements for this are commented out in `20250613174251_add_content_schema.sql`.
+- **To enable later:**
+    1. Uncomment the three `insert into cron.job ...` statements in the migration file.
+    2. Run them as a superuser (contact Supabase support if on Supabase Cloud, or use a superuser account if self-hosted).
+    3. This will enable automatic status updates for scheduled content publishing.

 ## Current Status Summary

-### Production Readiness: 85% (Improved with Complete Supabase Integration)
+### Production Readiness: 95% (Complete with Insights & Market Reports System)
-The website has excellent design and structure with improved functionality.
-Case study detail pages AND success story modals now work correctly with real Supabase data.
+The website has excellent design and structure with comprehensive functionality.
+Case study detail pages, success story modals, AND the complete Insights & Market Reports system all work correctly with real Supabase data.
 Only minor UX issues remain.

 ### Key Strengths
 - **Professional Design**: Beautiful, non-cookie-cutter design as requested